JustinDrake/LigeroRSA/README.md

 export PATH="/cmake-3.14.3-Linux-x86_64/bin:${PATH}"
 ```
 3. Coordinator Node Settings
-   a.
-The Protocol currently uses port 5555 (passive/active) and 5556 (active verification), both ports must be open for TCP traffic on the coordinator's instance.
+   1. The Protocol currently uses port 5555 (passive/active protocol) and 5556 (proof verification), both ports must be open for TCP traffic on the coordinator's instance.
-   b.
-For a 1024-party RSA Ceremony, setting stack size to 100 MB (ulimit -s 100000) and number of open files to 10K (ulimit -n 10000) has proven sufficient in testing.
+   2. For a 1024-party RSA Ceremony, setting stack size to 100 MB (ulimit -s 100000) and number of open files to 10K (ulimit -n 10000) has proven sufficient in testing.
-   c.
-Hardware requirements: Memory minimum 600 GB, HDD 500 GB.
+   3. Minimum hardware for 1024-party node: Memory 600 GB, HDD 500 GB.

 ## Fetch Dependencies
 ```bash